christinazhangstudio/student-art-society/README.md

 # Student Art Society at UTSA Official Website
 - - - -
 ## About
 The Student Art Society is a COLFA student organization at the University of Texas at San Antonio.
 This git repository contains the source code for the website; this is a Python web app, using the Flask framework, deployed on Heroku (for free).
-The custom domain that was registered through NameCheap is:  http://sas-utsa.me.
+The custom domain that was registered through Namecheap is:  http://sas-utsa.me.
 It's short and simple!
 The default, heroku-provided URL is: https://student-art-society.herokuapp.com/.
 This URL will remain up even if a custom domain is set up, so it's recommended that for any permanent links, use this one instead of the custom domain (which is prone to expire).

 - - - -
 ## Prerequisities